Sahill1408/imaginAI/README.md

-# ImaginAI - Full Stack Text-to-Image Generator AI SaaS A
+# ImaginAI - Full Stack Text-to-Image Generator AI SaaS App

 Welcome to **ImaginAI**, a cutting-edge Full Stack Text-to-Image Generator AI SaaS Application built with **React JS** and the **MERN** stack (MongoDB, Express, React, Node.js).
 This app allows users to generate images by entering text prompts, utilizing a powerful **Clipdrop API** for image creation.
 Additionally, users can purchase credits to generate more images through an integrated **online payment gateway**.